 Imogen Peck, ‘The great unknown: the negotiation and narration of death by English war widows, 1647–1660’, Northern History, 53:2 (2016), pp. 220–35

-Ismini Pells, ‘Soliciting sympathy: the search for psychological trauma in seventeenth-century English Civil War maimed soldiers’ petitions’, in E. Peters and C. Richards, eds, Early Modern Trauma (University of Nebraska Press, forthcoming)
+Ismini Pells, ‘Soliciting sympathy: the search for psychological trauma in seventeenth-century English Civil War maimed soldiers’ petitions’, in E. Peters and C. Richards, eds, Early Modern Trauma (Lincoln NE, 2021)

 Ismini Pells, ‘Reassessing frontline medical practitioners of the British civil wars in the context of the seventeenth-century medical world‘, Historical Journal, 62:2 (2019), pp. 399-425